unboxed/unboxed.co/source/blog/2018-04-17-welcome-to-design-club.html.md

 authors:
   - Dawn Turner
 ---
 For me, being part of a club during my school days was of great importance.
 Having barely taken a bite of a sandwich during my lunch hour I’d rush off to various clubs, be it choir, hockey, rounders or.. ahem..
 Geography Club.
-As you’ve probably guessed, I wasn’t the coolest kid in school, but for me being part of a club with like minded peers, and having the opportunity to chat about subjects that interested me was something I really valued.
+As you’ve probably guessed, I wasn’t the coolest kid in school, but being part of a club with like minded peers, and having the opportunity to chat about subjects that interested me was something I really valued.

 ![Design Club Post-It note](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/94e093f8fab455b6500ae73fed5470c6.png)